-An oral exam is required for all students in the Master's program.
+An oral exam is required for all students in the Master's program and for those pursuing a Certificate of Advanced Graduate Study (C.A.G.S.).
 This exam is taken during their last semester of study.
 The objective of the oral exam is for the student to demonstrate how they integrate theory, practice, and research related to the training that they received in the Rehabilitation Counseling Program.
 Oral exams carry the grade of pass or fail.
 If the student does not pass the oral exam, he or she will be given another opportunity to demonstrate their competence.
 The oral exam will be waived for students who pass the CRC exam prior to graduation.